 Nigeria has one of the largest telecom markets in Africa, supported by the second largest economy on the continent after South Africa.
-During 2016 the economy went into recession, though GDP growth returned in 2017.
-Given the potential for further growth, the telecom sector attracts considerable foreign investment.
-Market liberalisation measures in recent years have led to hundreds of companies, many of them small and localised, being set up to provide a range of telecom and value-added services.
+The economy has recovered from the recession experienced in 2016, with DGP growth of 1.9% in 2018.
+The telecom sector attracts considerable foreign investment, particularly from China, and government infrastructure programs will further stimulate investment in coming years.
+Market liberalisation measures have also led to hundreds of companies, many of them small and localised, being set up to provide a range of telecom and value-added services.

 The mobile sector has benefited from market competition and the wider deployment of LTE technologies, which have in turn supported operator revenue growth and encouraged the adoption of mobile broadband among subscribers.
 Other than the key mobile network operators, there are a number of additional players operating under a unified licensing regime.

-The regulator has licensed four regional infrastructure companies (InfraCos) to build a national broadband network and offer capacity to all service providers on a non-discriminatory, open-access and price-regulated basis.
-An additional three InfraCo licenses are expected to be awarded by March 2018.
+The regulator has licensed a number of regional infrastructure companies (InfraCos) to build the national broadband network and offer capacity to all service providers on a non-discriminatory, open-access and price-regulated basis.

 Nigeria has the most competitive fixed-line market in Africa, featuring a second national operator (Globacom) and over 80 other companies licensed to provide fixed-telephony services.
 The alternative carriers combined provide around 85% of all fixed connections, though in general terms about 80% of all connections are wireless.